Ncrepaldi/HRM-Controlled-Fan-with-ESP32/README.md

-# Zwift
-HRM Controlled Fan with ESP32
+# HRM Controlled Fan with ESP32

 First of all, a big shoutout to Jonathan (jludwig75) from whom I took inspiration for the code.
 Also, a huge thanks to the OpenAI team for their ChatGPT, which I extensively used.